rodlie/qtfm/tray/README.md

 # qtfm-tray

-A system tray daemon used to manage storage/optical devices and actions releated to that.
+A system tray daemon used to manage storage/optical devices and actions related to that.

 ## Features